-- Absences from Professional Development Days may be excused for unavoidable events however If an employee misses a PDD's in a year they must meet with the Child Development Specialist and Sr. Director and plan for a substitute activity.
-Examples of substitute activities are written book reviews, researching an article and presenting it to the staff etc... - If you are ill on a PDD, you may be asked for a doctor's note to show you were seen and what you were seen for. - In case of an emergency, the staff member should immediately notify the Sr. Director.
+- There may be times when all staff are required to attend a conference or training that falls on a Saturdays and or in the evening.
+This is standard for our field in order to maintain appropriate ratios during school hours.
+This is particularly true for part time staff.
+Hourly employees do clock in for training hours.
+Berkley will pay for each Sr. Child Development Teachers basic membership to The National Association for the Education of Young Children (NAEYC).
+All faculty are sent to Project Construct module trainings.
+Some professional development trainings are held on Saturdays. - Full-Time employees are required to participate on a staff committee. - Hourly employees' clock in as hours worked while attending trainings and staff meetings. - Absences from Professional Development Days may be excused for unavoidable events however If an employee misses a PDD's in a year they must meet with the Child Development Specialist and Sr. Director and plan for a substitute activity.
+Examples of substitute activities are written book reviews, researching an article and presenting it to the staff etc... - If you are ill on a PDD, you may be asked for a doctor's note to show you were seen and what you were seen for.

 What Do I Do If I Get Sick?
-Staff Illness Policy

-Accreditation Standard 6A-8
+Staff Illness Policy Accreditation Standard 6A-8

-The school encourages employees to be attentive to the following symptoms.
 While it is important to the care of children that teachers have consistent schedules there are times when you may have the following symptoms and are too ill to come to work.
+If you are ill and not able to come to work, it is the responsibility of the individual employee to contact the main desk phone at 816-235-2600, to notify of absence.